How to Start a Private Investigation Business in South Carolina (2026)

 • Proof of $10,000 surety bond

-• Two passport-style photos
+• Two passport-style photographs

 • Social Security number or ITIN

-Step 4: Apply for Your Company/Agency License
+Step 4: Apply for Company/Agency License (If Operating as a Business)

 • Proof of company general liability insurance